cb-ci-templates/ci-templates/casc/README.md

 * assign this repository as a bundle location: `https://github.com/<YOUR_GITHUB_ORGANISATION>/ci-templates.git`  (this Organisation here would be:  https://github.com/cb-ci-templates/ci-templates.git )
   * `Manage Jenkins -> System -> Configuration as Code bundle location -> Load CasC bundles`
   * see https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-controller/add-bundle#scm-casc-bundle-location
+  * The setup of the CasC bundle from SCM assumes hat your repositoriy is public and no credentials are required to clone.
+(Can be secured if required, bzut than requirs )

 ![CJOC-BundleLocatinSCM.png](../images/CJOC-BundleLocatinSCM.png)